taxjarsam/taxjar-developers/source/integrations/faq.md

 ## What is your API uptime and response times?

 Our sales tax API clocks in at sub-75ms with 99.99% uptime.
-Check our [status page](https://status.taxjar.com/) for the breakdown.
+Check our [status page](https://status.taxjar.com/) for more information.

 ---